When in Israel: What to Do As a First Time Traveler

 1. Golan Heights

 I went on birthright with Israel Outdoors – so they took us on a lot of nature hikes.
-Now, I’m the daughter of a New Yorker, meaning – I’ve been a city girl since birth by default… but I have to say, I didn’t mind some of them: including this one.
+Now, I’m the daughter of a New Yorker, meaning – I’ve been a city girl since birth by default… However, I have to say, I didn’t mind some of the hikes we went on – including this one.

 Not to mention, this view…